I fucking love Notting Hill Carnival.

 1. You get to wee in other people’s houses

 Forget portaloos.
 Got a pound?
 Step this way to the VIP toilets, my friend: Flat 29, first door on the left, it’s like a big west London-wide game of Through the Keyhole.

 2. You can rave everywhere and anywhere

-There’s no need to restrict yourself to the space behind the floats or soundsystems – when the Carnival’s in town, the only reason that fence, wall or DHL truck exists is to cater for the rhythmic swaying of your ass.
-So get up high and shake it.
-Er, like this (click to play):
+There’s no need to restrict yourself to the space behind the floats or soundsystems – when the Carnival’s in town, the only reason that fence, wall, bus stop, or DHL truck exists is to cater for the rhythmic swaying of your ass.
+So get up high.
+Your city demands it.

 3. The kerb is your friend

-Sitting on the kerb with a box of takeaway and a drink is usually a sign that you’re too drunk to get into Dalston Superstore, but this isn’t the case at Carnival.
-Whether you’re hammering back jerk chicken or pausing to sip booze from a glass adorned with feathers that match your splendid headdress, it’s time to reacquaint yourself with the pavement.
+Sitting on the kerb with a box of curry and a drink is usually a sign that you’re too drunk to get into Dalston Superstore, but this isn’t the case at Carnival.
+If you’re hammering back jerk chicken and pausing only to sip booze from a glass adorned with feathers that match your splendid headdress, then it’s time to reacquaint yourself with the pavement.
 Just, err mind the broken glass.

 4. String vests are actively encouraged

 Against the backdrop of west London’s grayest estates, the brighter your clothing the better.
 Want to wear feathers?
+The bigger the bird, the better.
 A crop top?
+Get it all out.
 Nothing but a loin cloth and a string of beads?
 You do that, my man.
+That string vest languishing at the back of your wardrobe?
+This is your time.
 This is also the only time you can legitimately borrow a policeman’s hat without getting arrested.
 Apparently.
 Rumour has it.
 Not that I’d know.